ccao-data/model-res-avm/README.md

 | Deed Type | The model is trained using Warranty Deeds, Trustee Deeds, and Other deed types.
 Quit Claim, Executor, and Beneficial Institution may represent non-arm’s-length transactions, and are excluded from the model training. |
 | Buyer-seller attributes | The model is trained on sales between non-corporate unrelated buyers and sellers.
 We exclude sales between corporate affiliates, related individuals, Bank REO (Real Estate Owned), sales involving a financial institution or government agency, and sales in lieu of foreclosure. |

-- **Analyst review.** Finally, CCAO residential analysts can manually review sales and inform us of sales that we should not use to train the model.
+**Analyst review.** Finally, CCAO residential analysts can manually review sales and inform us of sales that we should not use to train the model.
+Currently, the only sales we exclude due to analyst review are sales of homes for which an analyst finds that the square footage or age are significantly incorrect in our data

 ##### Using `training_data`